learn-co-curriculum/ruby-oo-complex-objects-school-domain/README.md

 ### Part 2.

 A school should have a roster.
-The roster should be an empty hash upon initialized but will be built out to contain keys of grade levels.
+The roster should be an empty hash upon initialization but will be built out to contain keys of grade levels.
 The value of each key will be an array of student names.

 ```ruby
 school.roster